 The design duo behind accessories label Mansur Gavriel is responsible for creating the first post-recession it-bag.
-Launched in 2012 with just two styles, including their now best selling bucket bag, Gavriel and Mansur’s designs have so far had a 100 percent sell through rate at boutiques like Barney’s and Bergdorf Goodman .
+Launched in 2012 with just two styles, including their now best selling bucket bag, Gavriel and Mansur’s designs have had a 100 percent sell through rate at boutiques like Barney’s and Bergdorf Goodman, and they have since expanded into footwear and clothing.

 Their concept of creating handbags came out of personal needs.
 “There were few [bag] brands at the contemporary price point that held a good value,” Mansur told BoF.
 The product was two years in the making, during which they created the first prototypes – one drawstring bucket and one top-handle horizontal tote.
 They took traditional vegetable tanned leather – a material mostly used in men’s accessories – coloured the interior, and experimented with techniques such as silk screening leather at Mansur’s barn in Santa Monica.